jrennr/GitHub.io/README.md

-This is an analysis of bacterial data from several volunteers.
+An analysis of bacterial data from several volunteers.